- Blood cancer

 You may be prescribed a tablet called hydroxycarbamide (or hydroxyurea).
 This is a mild form of chemotherapy and works by reducing the number of platelets in your blood.
 Hydroxycarbamide is the most common chemotherapy drug used to treat ET.
 It does have some side effects: you may get diarrhoea, constipation or get more infections than usual.

 Hydroxycarbamide is a very safe treatment.
-However, there’s a theoretical risk that it may increase the risk of ET transforming into acute myeloid leukaemia if it’s used as a long term treatment, and because of this, it doesn’t tend to be given to people under 50.
-For older patients, it’s felt that the benefits of the treatment outweigh any potential small risk involved.
+However, there’s a theoretical risk that it may increase the risk of ET transforming into acute myeloid leukaemia if it’s used as a long term treatment.
+For many people, the benefits of this treatment usually outweigh any potential small risk.

 Interferon is an injection that slows down the production of platelets.
 It’s not thought to carry the same risk as hydrodroxycarbamide so is the preferred choice in younger patients.
 However, many patients find the short-term side effects unpleasant and not all patients can tolerate interferon therapy.